-A Comprehensive Guide To Slander Lawsuit Requirements
+A Comprehensive Guide to Slander Lawsuit Requirements

-Defamation is a serious offense and having your reputation slandered by someone cannot only affect you personally but also impact your finances and your professional work.
+Defamation is a serious civil tort and having your reputation slandered by someone cannot only affect you personally but also impact your finances and your professional work.
 Suing for slander can provide some remedy for the harm you may have been caused.
 This article will teach you everything you need to know about the requirements for a slander lawsuit.

 Understanding Defamation and Slander